About Andrew

 To be or not to be, that is the question.
 William Shakespeare

-Our government has now power except that granted it by the people.
+Our government has no power except that granted it by the people.
 Ronald Reagan

 Curriculum Vitae